ontio/documentation/multichain/Tutorial_Case.md

 ![12](resources/12.png)
 <br/>

 When you click "run", Cyano will be invoked to sign.
-When successfully executed, you can check the result and transaction hash in Logs on the left side of SmartX
+After being successfully executed, you can check the result and transaction hash in Logs on the left side of SmartX
 <br/>
 <br/>

 **2. Check the Transfer**
 <br/>
-Before that, you need to add OEP-4 token address in Cyano.
+Before checking the transfer, you need to add the OEP-4 token address in Cyano.
 The address is the contract address smart contract B deployed on the side-chain

 ![13](resources/13.png)